7 Best Pickleball Paddles For Tennis Players 2023

 • Allows quick change in shots mid-point

-• Slightly smaller sweet spot than most other paddles
+• Slightly smaller sweet spot than most other pickleball paddles for advanced tennis players

 • It can be difficult to control the flight of the ball when hitting off-center shots